 - 1 Papers will be written in English, with a strong recommendation for a number of 6 to 12 pages, - 2 in Template Form in 2 columns (including tables, figures, and references). - Typing: You may use MS Word 2010-2021. - 4 Page setup: A4 (210 x 297), Margins Top 2 cm, Bottom 2 cm, Right 2 cm, Left 2 cm, Header 1 5 cm, Footer 1.5 cm, Gutter 0 cm, Gutter position: Left. - Paper Title: edited in capitals, TNR 14, bold, alignment centered.
 The title should describe the article's content clearly and precisely.
 The title should not exceed 50 words on maximum 3 rows. - 8 Authors: one space row down from the paper title, edited in TNR 12, bold, alignment centered, as - 9 follows: author's first name in small letters followed by the family name in capitals.
 If there are - 10 more authors than one and belonging to various institutions, they have to be marked by 1, 2, 3 etc. - superscript for identifying the institutions they belong to (if all authors belong to one institution, - 12 they will be not marked).
 Please, do not mention academic title, scientific position etc. - Institution: one space row down from the authors' name, edited in TNR 12, alignment centered. - 14 The institutions will be marked by 1, 2, 3 etc. superscript, as mentioned before for authors.
-The - 15 institution name will be typed in small letters, alignment centered, followed by address: number, - 16 street, locality, country. - 17 Corresponding author email: Please, mention the Corresponding author email, at one space row 18 down from the name of institutions, edited in TNR 12, small letters, alignment centered and then - 19 two points, followed by the email address of the contact person, which will be edited in small - 20 letters and regular style (not in bold, not in italic and without hyperlinks). - Abstract: one space row down from the name of corresponding author, edited in TNR 10, as follows: Abstract, in bold and italic characters, alignment left. - The text will be typed at one space row down from the name Abstract, edited in TNR 10, in italic characters, alignment justified, no indentation (the row starts right from the left margin) and minimum 100 and maximum 180 words (10 rows). - 25 minimum 100 and maximum 180 words (10 rows). - Abstract will concisely summarize the content of the paper and will clearly tell the reader what information (a)be seen support to find in the paper.
-It will provide a brief introduction to the - information (s)he can expect to find in the paper.
-It will provide a brief introduction to theproblem, a statement regarding the methodology and a brief summary of results.
-It is advisable not - 28 problem, a statement regarding the methodology and a brief summary of results.
-It is advisable not 29 to include references to figures or tables, or citation of the reference in the abstract.
-Generally, the - abstract will end with a comment on the significance of the results or a brief conclusion. - 31 Key words: one space row down from the abstract text, edited in TNR 10, as follows: Key words: - edited in bold and italic characters, next two points and then maximum 5 representative words in - alphabetical order in italics, no bold, alignment left, and dot at the end.
-Please pay attention that - the key words ensure the article is correctly identified in abstracting and indexing services.
+The - 15 institution name will be typed in small letters, alignment centered, followed by address: number, - 16 street, locality, country. - 17 Corresponding author email: Please, mention the Corresponding author email, at one space row 18 down from the name of institutions, edited in TNR 12, small letters, alignment centered and then - 19 two points, followed by the email address of the contact person, which will be edited in small - 20 letters and regular style (not in bold, not in italic and without hyperlinks). - Abstract: one space row down from the name of corresponding author, edited in TNR 10, as follows: Abstract, in bold and italic characters, alignment left. - The text will be typed at one space row down from the name Abstract, edited in TNR 10, in italic characters, alignment justified, no indentation (the row starts right from the left margin) and - 25 minimum 100 and maximum 180 words (10 rows). - 26 Abstract will concisely summarize the content of the paper and will clearly tell the reader what - 27 information (s)he can expect to find in the paper.
+It will provide a brief introduction to the - problem, a statement regarding the methodology and a brief summary of results.
+It is advisable not - to include references to figures or tables, or citation of the reference in the abstract.
+Generally, the - 30 abstract will end with a comment on the significance of the results or a brief conclusion. - 31 Key words: one space row down from the abstract text, edited in TNR 10, as follows: Key words: - 32 edited in bold and italic characters, next two points and then maximum 5 representative words in - alphabetical order in italics, no bold, alignment left, and dot at the end.
+Please pay attention that - 34 the key words ensure the article is correctly identified in abstracting and indexing services.